overviewer/Minecraft-Overviewer/docs/running.rst

 .. note::
     This procedure has changed with Minecraft 1.6's Resource Pack update.
-The latest versions of Overviewer are not compatible with Minecraft 1.5 clients and below.
+The latest versions of Overviewer are not compatible with Minecraft 1.5 client resources.

 If Overviewer is running on a machine with the Minecraft client installed, it will automatically use the default textures from Minecraft.